-Internal Exclusion.
+- Internal Exclusion. - Incidents whereby a student does not respond to staff members instructions, prevents learning from taking place or becomes a health and safety issue. - Where an Assistant Head of Year/ Head of Year or member of SLT is collecting statements and requires a student to be in the Room 28 briefly to write their statement or to work in there during an investigation. - The uniform policy is not adhered to.

-- Incidents whereby a student does not respond to staff members instructions, prevents learning from taking place or becomes a health and safety issue. - Where an Assistant Head of Year/ Head of Year or member of SLT is collecting statements and requires a student to be in the Room 28 briefly to write their statement or to work in there during an investigation. - The uniform policy is not adhered to. - School detentions are not attended, this could include, but is not limited to; study zones, SLT study zone, late detention - Truancy from lessons. - If behaviour displayed by the student has bought the school into disrepute. - If behaviour displayed by the student prevent the safe and effective running of the school.
+- School detentions are not attended, this could include, but is not limited to; study zones, SLT study zone, late detention - Truancy from lessons. - If behaviour displayed by the student has bought the school into disrepute. - If behaviour displayed by the student prevent the safe and effective running of the school. - The student has been suspended and is awaiting a reintegration meeting to ensure previous behaviour are properly addressed.